 The adorable Grizzly Cubic Mini is one of the most popular models of wood stove with RVers by far.
-It's lightweight, relatively easy to install, lightweight, and the rail can be removed to create a cooking surface.
+It's lightweight and relatively easy to install.
+You can even remove the rail around the top to create a flat cooking surface.

 Airstream owners Clint and Ericka (@LoveInATinCan) have shared on their Instagram page that they love having a Cubic Grizzly in their RV, which they live in full time, but they also have a propane furnace that they run at night.